jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 // Title was tested and is inshallah fine
 == Experimental and Computational Investigations for Hydrogen Safety<chap_2_2>
 In @chap_2_0 essential properties of hydrogen were introduced, followed by an elaboration of the safety-relevant properties of hydrogen from a theoretical perspective in @chap_2_1.
 The analysis conducted in @chap_2_1 came to the conclusion that theoretical knowledge for hydrogen application is of paramount importance.
 Yet, for the final goal of conducting structural validation tests for #gls("swith", long:true), additional information from experimental investigations and numerical simulations is required.
 This serves as a solution to close the gap between theoretical knowledge and models and observed physical phenomena.
 Through this, important information could be obtained, such as whether there are known methods to suppress hydrogen ignition and reduce explosion damage.
-The synergy of theoretical knowledge, numerical simulation, and empirical data from physical experiments is vital for drawing comprehensive conclusions regarding the progress of experimental structural validation tests for #glspl("swith").
-This section aims to expand upon the previously established theoretical framework of hydrogen properties by incorporating insights from experimental and simulative investigations, with a focus on practical applications.
+The synergy of theoretical knowledge, numerical simulations, and empirical data is vital for advancing experimental structural validation tests for #glspl("swith").
+This section builds on the theoretical framework of hydrogen properties by integrating experimental and simulative insights, emphasizing practical applications.
 The content will commence with a detailed exposition of the rationale behind investing additional resources in gathering information from numerical simulations and experimental studies.
-Subsequently, the outcomes will be presented.
-The section will conclude by synthesizing the findings from these investigations and drawing relevant conclusions for experimental structural validation tests for #glspl("swith").
+The findings from these investigations will then be presented, followed by a synthesis of the results and their implications for experimental structural validation tests of #glspl("swith").

-The understanding of hydrogen's safety-critical properties, as elaborated in the preceding sections, are crucial to assess the potential risks and challenges associated with hydrogen use in #glspl("swith").
+The understanding of hydrogen's safety-critical properties, as elaborated in the preceding sections, are crucial to assess the potential risks and challenges associated with hydrogen's use in #glspl("swith").
 This knowledge base comprises three interconnected components: theoretical data, theoretical models (including numerical simulations), and experimental investigations.
 Theoretical data forms the foundation of our understanding, offering fundamental principles and measured properties of hydrogen.
 Theoretical models, including numerical simulations, build upon this data to predict hydrogen behavior in complex systems.
-It is important to note that numerical models, while often more sophisticated, are still a form of theoretical knowledge as they represent attempts to model reality mathematically.
+It is important to note that numerical models, though often more sophisticated, are still a form of theoretical knowledge as they represent attempts to model reality mathematically.
-While these theoretical approaches offer valuable insights, they often simplify complex physical phenomena and may not fully capture the nuanced interactions that occur in practical scenarios.
+While these theoretical approaches offer valuable insights, they often simplify complex phenomena and may fail to capture the intricate interactions seen in practical scenarios.
 Factors such as material interactions, environmental variables, and unforeseen system dynamics can lead to discrepancies between theoretical expectations and real-world outcomes.
-This limitation becomes particularly significant when dealing with a substance as volatile and potentially hazardous as hydrogen.
+This limitation becomes particularly significant when dealing with a medium as volatile and potentially hazardous as hydrogen.

 Experimental investigations bridge the gap between theory and practice, offering tangible evidence of hydrogen behavior under various conditions.
 This empirical approach is essential for several reasons.
 Firstly, experiments can validate theoretical predictions and simulation results, confirming where they align with reality and highlighting areas where further investigation is needed.
 Secondly, the safety-critical nature of #glspl("swith") demands a level of certainty that theoretical approaches alone cannot offer.
 Experimental data is crucial for identifying potential safety issues that may not be apparent from theoretical considerations.

 Moreover, regulatory bodies and certification processes for #glspl("swith") will likely require experimental validation of safety measures, in addition to theoretical justifications.
-Lastly, experiments provide direct observations of physical phenomena, offering insights into intricate properties and behaviors that may not be fully captured by theoretical approaches.
+Lastly, experiments provide unique observations of physical phenomena, revealing properties and behaviors that theoretical models may overlook.
-However, it is important to note the contrasting risk profiles between theoretical/numerical approaches and experimental/practical applications.
+However, a stark contrast exists between the risk profiles of theoretical/numerical approaches and experimental/practical applications.
 While theoretical and numerical work shields researchers from direct physical dangers, experimental work involves tangible hazards, including the risk of explosions, which pose real threats to life and safety.

 A comprehensive understanding of hydrogen behavior necessitates the integration of all three knowledge types.
 This holistic approach not only enhances the collective knowledge base but also informs the development of robust safety protocols and design decisions for practical applications of #glspl("swith").
 By synthesizing insights from theoretical data, advanced numerical models, and carefully conducted experiments, the chances of bridging the gap between theoretical understanding and practical implementation increase.
 // -------------------------------------------------------------------------- //

 The initial investigation focuses on pressure shocks @Sigloch2022 @McLean2014 @Vos2015 @Liu2022a.
 These phenomena occur when supersonic velocities arise locally at a single point.
-Pressure shocks are complex phenomena and will be explained here only to the extent necessary for understanding the results.
+Pressure shocks are complex phenomena and will be explained here only to the extent necessary for understanding the presented results.
 The effects of pressure shocks manifest in three primary ways.
 Firstly, they generate very high pressures.
 Secondly, the temperatures can reach extreme levels, up to several thousand Kelvin ($3000 "K "$ @Xu2009 and more @Goroshin2006).
 Lastly, rapid and significant pressure changes produce airborne noise, necessitating the use of hearing protection.
 An attempt to simulate the effect of pressure shocks was conducted by @Xu2009.
 In their study, hydrogen was initially compressed to $250 "bar"$ in a pressure vessel and allowed to flow into the free atmosphere through a nozzle.
-The simulation output, shown in @fig_22, depict the system at different times after the hydrogen exits the nozzle.
+The simulation output, shown in @fig_22, depicts the system at different times after the hydrogen exits the nozzle.

 #figure(